kshitjj/ecom-api/README.md

 After doing either of the two, make sure to update the `.env.example` and rename it to `.env`

 # Todo
-- [ ] Create project demo, setting and explain each and every component of the project
+- [ ] Create project demo, setting up and explain each and every component of the project
 - [ ] Document deploying
 - [ ] Document Development